 Royalties are negotiated by the one who owns the copyright, and the agreement doesn't give the user rights to the copyright.
 Purchasing a license to use royalty-free music typically allows the purchaser to use the music for a limited time for a specific, agreed-upon licensing fee.

-The company or service pays the song's copyright holder the required royalties so that you don't have to do it yourself or negotiate a licensing agreement with them directly.
+In some cases, a music licensing company or service pays the song's copyright holder the required royalties so that you don't have to do it yourself or negotiate a licensing agreement with them directly.

-Royalty-free means typically means that there aren't any ongoing payments for the purchaser, but there will be restrictions on how the music track can be used.
+Royalty-free typically means that there aren't any ongoing payments for the purchaser, but there will be restrictions on how the music track can be used.
 So, it’s important to read the terms carefully when purchasing royalty-free music to use in your content.

 Copyright-free music is music that can be used freely by anyone.
 Music that is truly without copyright can be used in your content without restrictions.
 But you must still be careful about using copyright-free music in your content.